Deadlift Muscles Worked: Sumo vs Trap Bar (Hex) vs Dumbbell vs Single Leg

 Posterior Chain (Glutes, Lats, Erector Spinae)

-The posterior chain are among the muscles worked in deadlift and are heavily involved in the movement—these muscles are the primary movers of the deadlift and answers the query of where you should feel deadlifts.
+The posterior chain are among the muscles worked in deadlift and are heavily involved in the movement—these muscles are the primary movers of the deadlift and indicate the proper area of muscle engagement during deadlifts.

 Glutes—glutes are the largest muscles in the human body and play a critical part in the deadlift exercise working to extend the hips.